Soso-h/markup_deliverables/02_formatted_manuscript/README.md

 ### README

-# Deliverable 3: My Reproducible Markup Manuscript
+# My Reproducible Markup Manuscript

-## Project Overview
+## Deliverable 3

-To submit as my 3rd deliverable for this course, this project aims to reproduce and adapt the simulation study from the paper **"[Introduction to Statistical Simulations in Health Research](https://bmjopen.bmj.com/content/10/12/e039921#T2)"** by Boulesteix et al. (2020).
+To submit as my third deliverable for this course, this project aims to reproduce and adapt the simulation study from the paper
+**"[Introduction to Statistical Simulations in Health Research](https://bmjopen.bmj.com/content/10/12/e039921#T2)"** by Boulesteix et al. (2020).